john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-## What are the patterns we can use in Node to deal with asynchronous code
+## What are the patterns we can use in Node to deal with asynchronous code?
 There are three patterns that can help deal with asynchronous code:
 1. Callbacks
 2. Promises